YoinkBird/cyclesafe/report/report.md

 **Predictive Road Safety Analysis**
 The formulas currently used to evaluate road segment safety rely on the presence of data for the specific segment being analysed.
 As a result, any crashes which are not reported will not be factored in the analysis.
-For example, a segment which leads to minor collisions which require no police involvement would not be fixed if no report is fileed.
+For example, a segment which leads to minor collisions which require no police involvement would not be fixed if no report is filed.
 The NHTSA does have some techniques for predictive modelling, @citationNeeded but these focus on rural roads @citationNeeded and involve complex formulas which in turn rely on a plethora of measurments @citationNeeded.

 These formulas are meant for posterior analysis in order to determine which roadways to improve.